Command Overview

 When producing Acrobat PDF files, TwainSave has various options including setting the producer, keywords, encryption, and other useful PDF options.
 The options that are PDF specific start named -pdfxxxx where "xxxx" is the option.

-For some commands, a long version of the command option can be used.
-The long version of the command is specified in brackets in the table of commands next to the short version of the command option.
+For some commands, an alternate version of the command option can be used.
+The alternate version of the command is specified in brackets in the table of commands next to the command option.
 For example, both TwainSave commands are equivalent:

 twainsave -f test.tif -F tif1